-Chinese New Year 2021, the Year of the Ox, will be celebrated on Friday 12 February.
+Chinese New Year 2022, the Year of the Tiger, will be celebrated on Tuesday 1 February.
 Buckinghamshire Fire & Rescue Service would like to wish those within our community a safe, happy and successful time throughout this period.

 We would also like to take this opportunity to share important fire safety advice, and to remind participants of the risks posed by fireworks.
 They should be stored in a cool and dry environment, and the manufacturers’ instructions should be followed.

 Business premises that are permitted to sell fireworks are reminded that signage stating the following should be on display to members of the public:

 “It is illegal to sell category F2 fireworks or category F3 fireworks to anyone under the age of 18.
 It is illegal for anyone under the age of 18 to possess category F2 fireworks or Category F3 fireworks in a public place.”

 Storage of fireworks within the premises should be kept clear of escape routes and restricted to authorised personnel, only accessible by lock and key.

 Group Commander Phill Mould, Head of Protection for Buckinghamshire Fire & Rescue Service, said: